xbeat/Machine-Learning/README.md

 "Pride and Prejudice" is Jane Austen's beloved novel about the Bennet family in Regency-era England.
 This presentation will explore key events and themes from the book using innovative Python applications, providing a unique perspective on the classic tale of love, social class, and personal growth.

+## Pandas DataFrame Memory Layout and Efficient Iteration

+Understanding DataFrame Memory Layout

+The fundamental structure of Pandas DataFrame follows a column-major order where data is stored contiguously in memory by columns rather than rows.
+This architectural decision significantly impacts performance when accessing or manipulating data, especially during iterations.

 ## Depth-First and Breadth-First Search Algorithms in Python

 Introduction to Graph Traversal